roclar/roclar.github.io/_posts/2015-11-13-USENIX-LISA-2015-day-three.md

 Goal is to expand Zuul to incorporate Jenkins functionality.

 ## Lightning Talks ##
-11:45 am-12:30 pm
-Lee Damon, University of Washington
+11:45 am-12:30 pm, Lee Damon, University of Washington

 Peter Ericksson - So I Joined a Startup, What Now?